DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/appearance-customization/conditional-formatting.md

 * [Color Ranges](conditional-formatting/color-ranges.md) - Apply specific colors to different value ranges.
 You can select a predefined set of colors or use custom appearance settings to highlight values within specified ranges.
 * [Gradient Ranges](conditional-formatting/gradient-ranges.md) - Apply formatting using gradient color scales.
 * [Bar](conditional-formatting/bar.md) - Visualizes numeric values as bars.
 You can also color bars corresponding to positive and negative values using different colors.
-* [Bar Color Ranges](conditional-formatting/bar-color-ranges.md) - Visualizes numeric values as bars.
+* [Bar Color Ranges](conditional-formatting/bar-color-ranges.md) - Visualize numeric values as bars.
 Values within a range display a specific color.
-* [Bar Gradient Ranges](conditional-formatting/bar-gradient-ranges.md) - Visualizes numeric values as bars.
+* [Bar Gradient Ranges](conditional-formatting/bar-gradient-ranges.md) - Visualize numeric values as bars.
 Values within a range display a specific bar gradient.

 Format conditions that can be applied to different data item types are as follows:
 * numeric